dask/dask/docs/source/index.rst

 The types of users who are likely to find dask most useful are as follows:

 * **Cutting-edge library developers:** Some developers use dask within their own libraries.
-Current projects include _`xray`:_` http://xray.readthedocs.org/en/stable/dask.html (climate science), _`scikit-image`: http://scikit-image.org/docs/stable/ and `scikit-allel`_: https://scikits.appspot.com/scikit-allel (genomics).
+Current projects include `xray`_ (climate science), `scikit-image`_ and `scikit-allel`_ (genomics).
 The developers of these libraries use dask to accelerate interactive analysis of large datasets in their domains.
 * **Dask-array users:** Many users leverage the dask.array abstraction within dask, combined with custom graphs using dictionaries or the dask.imperative system.
 * **Algorithm developers:** Academics design complex algorithms and need a way to implement them; dask provides a testbed for them.
 The dask team has worked with a few of these users doing linear algebra, optimization, and machine learning.
 They want to work directly with dask graphs or dask.imperative, eschewing the higher level collections.
-* **Big _`pandas`:http://pandas.pydata.org/pandas-docs/version/0.17.0/ seekers:** Dask.dataframe is useful to process data files that are larger than can fit in available memory, providing some limited pandas-like ability.
+* **Big `pandas`_ seekers:** Dask.dataframe is useful to process data files that are larger than can fit in available memory, providing some limited pandas-like ability.
 It covers part, but not all, of the pandas API.
 * **Multiprocessing users:** Some people are using dask.bag to process large dumps of log files.

 Dask user intro